dwbuiten/smallfry/README.md

 **Usability**

 A small CLI util is provided, along with a (crappy) API and library.
 The code is just C89, and can be compiled with pretty much any compiler.
 Binaries are provided for Windows in the releases section.
+It does however required mozjpeg to build currently, and in lieu of a proper configure script, it can be built with vanilla libjpeg by simply commenting out the offending lines in `ijgenc.c` that set mozjpeg-only struct members (sorry!).

 The code is very sub-optimal and slow.
 Pull requests are welcome.
 I am lazy.